abdulqshabbir/i18n-missing-keys-visualizer/README.md

 # i18n Missing Keys Visualize

-## ❔Why does this project exist
+## ❔Why does this project exist?

-When I worked on supporting internationalization for [Woztell](https://platform.woztell.com/), there was a lot of back-and-forth between developers and translators on different teams.
-We didn't want to invest in a continuous localization management platform at the time and so we (the developers) would pass zip files back-and-forth to the translators.
-Unfortunately, in this process it was quite easy to miss some translation keys not being filled in because translators may not have access to the same development tools.
+When I worked on supporting internationalization for [Woztell](https://platform.woztell.com/), the developers and translators were working on separate teams.
+We didn't want to invest in a continuous localization management platform at the time and so we (the developers) would pass JSON files to the translators.
+Unfortunately, this process was quite error prone as it was easy for translators easy to miss translation keys.
+This resulted in a lot of back-and-forth between the developers and translators.
+So I set out to build a simple user interface that let's small teams work on i18n JSON files who don't yet want to pay for continuous localization management.
+Users can easily drag and drop folders or individual files and easily see if they are missing translations.

 ## 🚀 Features

 - 📁 Drag and drop individual JSON files to find missing keys
 - 🗄️ Drag and drop folders containing JSON files to find missing keys
-- ✔️ Locate missing keys
+- ✔️ Locate missing keys for flat or deeply nested JSON objects

-🛠️ Main Technologies
+## 🛠️ Main Technologies

 - `Next JS (full-stack framework)`
 - `Tailwind CSS (styling)`